Skip to content

 3. Air quality

 It’s not just China that suffers from air pollution.
 If you live in or close to a city, then you are likely to be affected.
 So why wouldn’t you want to be breathing fresh air whenever possible?
-As we typically spend 90% of our days indoors then this is the perfect opportunity to control our indoor environment and make it as healthy as possible.
+As we typically spend around 90% of our days indoors then this is the perfect opportunity to control our indoor environment and make it as healthy as possible.

 As a Passivhaus is going to require a mechanical ventilation system anyway, a nice little bonus is that the incoming air can be filtered.